Azure-Samples/aks-openai/README.md

   kubectl apply -n $namespace -f -
 ```

+**11-configure-dns.sh**

-`11-configure-dns.sh` creates an A record in the Azure DNS Zone to expose the application via a given subdomain (e.g., [https://magic8ball.example.com](https://magic8ball.example.com))
+This script creates an A record in the Azure DNS Zone to expose the application via a given subdomain (e.g., [https://magic8ball.example.com](https://magic8ball.example.com))

 ```bash
 # Variables